michelle-chaewon/social-network-theory/README.md

 ## Network Properties
 All the properties discussed above refer to individual actors or subsets of actors in a network.
 Network properties are important because they tell you about how actors in the network behavior and function as a whole.

+<b>Network Density</b>: the number of edges divided by the total number of possible edges (possible edges mean the maximum number of edges physically and mathematically allwed to the given number of vertices)

 <b>Centralization</b> (degree, betweenness, closeness, eigenvector, etc.): a measure of the unevenness of the centrality scores of actors in a network.
 &#8226; ranges from zero, when every actor is just as central, to 1, when one node is maximally central and all others are minimally central.
 &#8226; a good way to express the idea that there are couple of very powerful or important actors in a network or that power/importance is spread out evenly in one simple measure.